azs06/azs06.github.io/src/content/blog/pointers-in-go.md

 - Pikachu with level 100 is your variable.
 - Pikachu does not live in the Poké Ball, the Poké Ball contains a reference to where Pikachu is stored.
 - When you want to use Pikachu, you open the Poké Ball (dereference the pointer) to access Pikachu.

+If you find any issue with the article, please feel free to reach out to me on X [@soikat](https://x.com/soikat) or open an issue on GitHub.
+Happy coding!